SkylineCommunications/dataminer-docs/release-notes/General/General_Main_Release_10.3/General_Main_Release_10.3.0_CU7.md

 <!-- MR 10.2.0 [CU19]/10.3.0 [CU7] - FR 10.3.10 -->

-In some cases, when a query was run against an Elasticsearch database, SLDataGateway would throw an exception, causing Elasticsearch not be return any results.
+In some rare cases, queries run against an Elasticsearch database would get stuck, causing SLDataGateway to throw exceptions and Elasticsearch to not return any results.

 #### Service & Resource Management: Booking status would be set to 'Ended' too soon [ID_37176]